mistryishan25/code_the_vote/README.md

 # code_the_vote

-Sure, I'll adjust the README to reflect that the app is already deployed on Streamlit Cloud and provide instructions on how to use the app directly.

----

 # Voting Adventure App

 Transform your journey to the voting place with selfies and fun tasks.
 Make voting an adventure worth remembering!